MicrosoftDocs/learn-scaffolding/content-templates/intro-to/2-what-is-it.md

         "<product> definition"

     Pattern:
-        1. H2 heading
+        1. H2 heading.
-        2. Lead sentence that gives a definition "<product> is..." (ensure this is a definition, do not give use cases like "<product> lets you...")
+        2. Lead sentence that gives a definition "<product> is..." (ensure this is a definition, do not give use cases like "<product> lets you...").
-        3. Additional text as needed (typically 1-3 paragraphs total, integrate the lead sentence into the first paragraph)
+        3. Additional text as needed (typically 1-3 paragraphs total, integrate the lead sentence into the first paragraph).
-        4. Visual like an image, table, blockquote, code sample, or list (image preferred)
+        4. Visual like an image, table, blockquote, code sample, or list (image preferred).

     Example:
         Heading: "Azure Logic Apps definition